Jadael/TMT/RhythML.md

 Notice the way this pattern holds notes by using consecutive gates over several steps, using retriggers to ensure a new rising edge for each new pitch.

+In general, don't forget you need to explicitly output everything you need, like gates, velocities, CVs, everything!
+Think, "what would Omri Cohen do?"; think *modular*!

 Watch a brief demonstration here:

 [![YouTube Demo](https://img.youtube.com/vi/vhQHPlpJW-Q/0.jpg)](https://www.youtube.com/watch?v=vhQHPlpJW-Q)